gjherbiet/toto/USAGE.md

 	    --debug, -d      : Extended information about the script function.
 	    --verbose, -v    : Display a summary of the executed operations.

-	    --file, -f       : Specifies the file to read the current tasks.
+	    --file, -f, -t   : Specifies the file to read the current tasks.
 	                       Default: $TOTO_TASK_FILE environment variable or
 	                       /Users/Guillaume/todo.txt
 	    --logfile, -l, -L: Specifies the file to log the completed tasks.